spookyQubit/BehavioralCloning/writeup.md

 **The input images**

-Some sample center images (without any processing) which form the input to our model are
+Some sample center images (without any processing) which form the input to our model with their corresponding steering angles:
 ![alt text][image1]

-The stats
+In order to visualize the additional features available in the data, we plot below the histogram of the brake/speed/steerirng and throttle.
+These statistics are for images before augmentation.
+Only steering is what our model needs to predict.
+![alt text][image2]
+It is clear from looking at the above figure that the data is highle un-balanced, with most of the data points corresponding to steering angle being zero.
+This is the reason it is extremely important to collect additional data to include scenarios where the car recovers from the edge by taking sharp turns.

-The preprocesed images
+**The preprocesed images**

 Architecture:
 Two models were tried: